bhumi-rao/Javascript_projects/README.md

 **03 🔑 Random Password Generator**

-A simple app built with **HTML, CSS, and JavaScript** to generate secure random passwords.
+A simple app ⚡ built with **HTML, CSS, and JavaScript** to generate 🔒 secure random passwords.
-It supports uppercase, lowercase, numbers, and symbols, and lets you 📋 copy the password with one click.
+It includes 🅰️ uppercase, 🔡 lowercase, 🔢 numbers, and 🔣 symbols, and lets you 📋 copy the password with one click.